Apple-Developer-Student-Community/.github/profile/README.md

 ## Hi Folks 👋

-# 🙋‍♀️ A short introduction - what is your Community all about?
+# 🙋👨🏻‍💻 A short introduction - What is your Community all about?

 <img src="profile/images/Apple_image.png">